-B.S.
-Immaculata University; M.S.
-Cabrini College
+B.S., Immaculata University M.S., Cabrini College

-Work Experience
+Experience

-I have over 10 years of classroom teaching experience but have worked in education for over 15 years.
-I have a passion for helping students succeed in the classroom and in their lives after graduation
+I have over 10 years of classroom teaching experience but worked in education for over 15 years-both academic and career and technology.
+I have served as a teacher as well as a disciplinarian.
+I am also an adjunct professor at Harrisburg Area Community College.
+I have a passion for helping students succeed in the classroom and in their lives after graduation.